Simon-graiff/Mobile2/README.md

 **ActionBar Buttons**

-On the AppMapFragment there should be shown a list symbol to switch to the list of events and on the list there hould be a map symbol to switch to the map.
-Just on the AppMapFragment there should be the possibility to create a geofence or remove it.
+On the EventMap there should be shown a list symbol to switch to the list of events and on the list there hould be a map symbol to switch to the map.
+Just on the EventMap there should be the possibility to create a geofence or remove it.
 The button for it should be a symbol in the ActionBar.
 These ActionBar Buttons are implemented in the MainScreen.

 The Menu File for the ActionBar is in app/res/menu/menu_app.xml.
 In this the four relevant Action Buttons "List", "Map", "Notify Me" and "Don't Notify Me" are stored.
 In the MainScreen they are imported in the onCreateOptionsMenu method with